I don’t know who took these pictures but the story is that they were taken in 1968 by a British diplomat.

 I don’t have any pictures taken in the same direction from 2004 but the one below shows how living space in Kabul has become so scarce that people have built up the steep slopes of the hills that ring the city.

 Like much else in Afghanistan these houses are built of what amounts to mud brick.
 Although it rains here the houses are surprisingly sturdy and can easily last a generation or more before needing more attention.
-Nevertheless they aren’t comfortable places in which to live and heating is a tremendous problem, along with water and sewage when you live on the side of a mountain.
+Nevertheless, they aren’t comfortable places in which to live and heating is a tremendous problem, along with the need to haul water up.

 The lack of water has been caused by changes in climate and by pretty heavy deforestation.
 Without trees to hold the water in the watershed it soon all runs away into Pakistan.